Today's Sunday • 11 mins read

 I’m not your guy.
 Thank you.

-8. Remind yourself you cannot please everyone
+8. Accept that you cannot please everyone

 You simply cannot please everyone.
 That is one truth you need to accept fast.